nomorepartyhere/C-s21/C1_SimpleBashUtils/cat/README.md

-implementation of a bash function CAT in C-language
+implementation of a bash function "cat" in C-language